gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ![JPG](https://cdn.gingerbeardman.com/images/posts/emoji-history-sharp-pa-8500-1988.jpg "Sharp PA-8500 (1988)")

-Thanks to a collector, [Akuji](https://www.reddit.com/r/OldHandhelds/comments/sr51ze/may_i_present_you_the_whole_family_of_sharp/), I was able to confirm that the Japanese PA-8500 device, released in 1988, contains the emoji of the same design to those found on my PI-4000 and on the WD-A521.
-When drawing these it was obvious that they, and the other Sharp sets, are all based on the same masters.
-(I'd love to know more about the Sharp masters artwork if anybody knows anything.)
+Thanks to a collector, [Akuji](https://www.reddit.com/r/OldHandhelds/comments/sr51ze/may_i_present_you_the_whole_family_of_sharp/), I was able to confirm that the Japanese PA-8500 device, released in 1988, contains emoji with the same design as those found on my PI-4000 and on the WD-A521.
+When drawing these it was obvious that all the Sharp ebon emoji sets are based on the same master design.
+(I'd love to know more about the Sharp artwork if anybody knows anything.)

 ![PNG](https://cdn.gingerbeardman.com/images/posts/emoji-history-sharp-pa-8500-emoji-table-20-20.png#pa8500 "Emoji present on Sharp PA-8500 (1988)")
 {:.tofigure}